TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTsConfig.rst

 .. _cgl-tsconfig:

 ==========================
-TSconfig Coding Guidelines
+TSconfig coding guidelines
 ==========================

 TSconfig files use TypoScript syntax.

-Directory and File Names
+Directory and file names
 ========================

 * Files have the ending :file:`.tsconfig`